 Open Source Document Graph Database

-TerminusDB is a multi-model and distributed open-source graph database and document store.
-At it’s heart is a collaboration model providing Git-for-data features such as branch, merge, workflows, and revision control.
+TerminusDB is an in-memory, distributed and open-source graph database and document store.
+At its heart is a collaboration model providing Git-for-data features such as branch, merge, workflows, and revision control.

 A document-oriented graph database with version control & collaboration model